jessp01/devilspie2/README.md

 debug_print("Window class: " .. win_class)

 if win_class == "emacs" or win_class == "Emacs" then
-  millisleep(100)
   -- Emacs applies default window size etc. after a brief delay, -- potentially overriding devilspie2.
   --
-  -- A brief pause (here, of 0.1s) ensures that devilspie2's actions on the -- window take effect after Emacs completes its initialisation. maximise() end
+  -- A brief pause (here, of 0.1s) ensures that devilspie2's actions on the -- window take effect after Emacs completes its initialisation.
+A shorter -- pause may work, or a longer one may be needed.
+Experiment; in this -- case, 'millisleep(10)' (0.01s) seems fine for most modern PCs.
+  --
+  -- If you prefer, you can have Emacs maximise its window (as in this -- example) via one of its configuration files - early-init.el, which is -- normally faster (and avoids a possible visual effect), or init.el – -- using this LISP statement:
+  --   (push '(fullscreen .  maximized) default-frame-alist)
+  millisleep(100)
+  maximise()
+end